Vaginal Agenesis

 Can vaginal agenesis be treated?

-What is the goal of treatment for vaginal agenesis?
+What is the long-term outlook for women with vaginal agenesis?

 If you have any feedback, please get in touch.